Shine offers products and services to support the cancer treatment and recovery experience.

 Please call (206) 606-7560 to schedule an appointment.

-FAQ about hair loss solutions
+Frequently asked questions about hair loss

 There are many different options for dealing with hair loss and most people select more than one.
 Many women buy a wig, some scarves, and a couple of caps and hats to meet the needs of their lifestyle, where they are going, and how they are dressed.
 Many men choose to shave off their hair and buy one or two hats to protect their heads when they are outdoors.